JElchison/location-based-scavenger-hunt/README.md

 # location-based-scavenger-hunt
 A Python/CGI framework for creating your own customizable location-based collaborative scavenger hunts.

-For Christmas 2015, I decided I'd like to gift my family an *experience* instead of a material item.
-There are a few services out there that provide a similar service, but none (that I could find) are free or open-source.
+For Christmas 2015, I decided I'd like to gift my family an *experience* instead of material gifts.
+There are a few services out there that provide location-based scavenger hunts, but none (that I could find) are free or open-source.
 So, I created my own.
+And now, this is my gift to you.

 Sample questions included are for a Christmas-based hunt in Cincinnati, but can easily be repurposed for your own uses (for any occasion, in any city).